kyarik/relay/website/docs/guides/persisted-queries.md

 ### Network layer changes

-You'll need to modify your network layer fetch implementation to pass a doc_id parameter in the POST body instead of a query parameter:
+You'll need to modify your network layer fetch implementation to pass an ID parameter in the POST body (e.g., `doc_id`) instead of a query parameter:

 ```javascript
 function fetchQuery(operation, variables,) {